 NATIONAL VETERAN BUSINESS DEVELOPMENT COUNCIL ANNOUNCES THE 2020 NVBDC ANNUAL AWARD RECIPIENTS

-Congratulations to NVBDC’s Veteran Advocate of the Year award recipient Sharon Manker, M.Ed., American Water
+Congratulations to NVBDC’s Veteran Champion of the Year, Sherry Diccion, Sr. Manager, Global Supplier Diversity, Adient.

-Thank you for this award.
-I am truly honored to receive it.
-It is an even greater honor to be placed in such distinguished ranks as those of the past honorees.”DETROIT, MI, UNITED STATES, November 18, 2020 /EINPresswire.com/ -- National Veterans Business Development Council (NVBDC) was established to address the growing need to identify and certify both Service Disabled and Veteran Owned Businesses (SD/VOBs) for the commercial marketplace.
+Thank you to the entire NVBDC team for this amazing recognition!
+I am truly grateful for the opportunity to work with NVBDC, veteran-owned businesses and corporate peers.”DETROIT, MI, UNITED STATES, November 19, 2020 /EINPresswire.com/ -- National Veterans Business Development Council (NVBDC) was established to address the growing need to identify and certify both Service Disabled and Veteran Owned Businesses (SD/VOBs) for the commercial marketplace.
 Our initiatives focus on being the Veteran business certifying authority providing reliable revenue and management information to the business community.

 The NVBDC awards are announced at the annual NVBDC National Business Matchmaking Conference.
 Our 5th annual conference was held this year on November 5-6 in a virtual environment due to the pandemic.
 With over 500 Veterans and Corporations' overwhelming attendance, it was the perfect setting to acknowledge the award recipients.